April 6, 2016

 4) Decide on Your Design Elements.

 Various types of marketing collateral will be required for different marketing arenas.
 In presenting your product or service, the look and feel of your collateral should be consistent throughout all channels and reflect your brand.
-In order to do this, certain design elements such as colour schemes, fonts and formatting must be outlined in the brand guidelines.
+In order to do this, certain design elements such as colour schemes, fonts, and formatting must be outlined in the brand guidelines.

 5) Ingrain Your brand in your Company Culture.

 Branding does not stop at design and communication activities.
-Since employees engage with customers, their actions, appearance and way of communicating must likewise accurately represent your brand.
+Since employees engage with customers, their actions, appearance, and way of communicating must likewise accurately represent your brand.

-When building a brand, you need to develop a brand strategy defining what your brand is, developing a tagline, creating a logo, deciding on design elements and tone of voice to use in all forms of communication and ingraining the brand values in your culture.
+When building a brand, you need to develop a brand strategy that encompasses defining what your brand is, developing a tagline, creating a logo, deciding on design elements and tone of voice to use in all forms of communication and ingraining the brand values in your culture.

 These brand elements must be consistent at all times at every customer touch point.
 Branding done correctly has the capability to influence purchasing decisions of customers by differentiating your company, creating loyalty among customers, and establishing your company as a trustworthy and dependable source.